networknext/next/docs/setup_prerequisites.md

 * A OpenVPN instance
 * A domain name
 * A cloudflare account
-* An AWS account with the (whatever tool AWS uses setup locally)
+* A google cloud account
-* A google account with the "gcloud" tool setup locally
+* An AWS account
 * A linode account
 * A semaphoreci startup account
 * Terraform installed on your development machine